aseriy/writings/crdb-views.md

 We can now observe that the data point count for the `AP East (Hong Kong)` region has increased by 15, as expected.

+## Takeaways

+CockroachDB offers both regular and materialized views, both of which are based on a SELECT query.
+Views enable:

+* Schema Abstraction – Simplifying database structure by presenting a logical view of the data.
+* Complexity Reduction – Exposing a clean, structured format tailored to application needs.
+* Backward Compatibility – Ensuring schema changes don't break applications.
+* Security Control – Restricting access by exposing or hiding data at the view level.

+Choosing the right type of view depends on specific performance and data freshness requirements.

+* Regular Views offer real-time, up-to-date data but require computation on every query, which can impact performance.
+They rely on underlying table indexes, but adding extra indexes for optimization may not always be desirable.

+* Materialized views are populated on demand—either at creation or through an explicit refresh—so they do not provide real-time data.
+They are best suited for applications that can tolerate discrete snapshots but require repeated, fast access to that data.